Medical Answering Services: After Hours Voicemail Menu Script

 An after-hours service can help sort calls by priority and specialty.

-For example, implement preliminary prompts like “If you’re a patient with an urgent matter, press one.
-If you’re a physician or hospital personnel, press two,” to triage the calls accordingly.
+For example, implement preliminary prompts like, “If you’re a patient with an urgent matter, press 1.
+If you’re a physician or hospital personnel, press 2,” to route the calls accordingly.

 Customizable Prompts